KontraStarK/GRUDHotDog/README.md

 $ node server
 ```

-Verify the deployment by navigating to your server address in your preferred browser.
+Verify the deployment by navigating to server address in your preferred browser.

 ```sh
 http://localhost:8080